STEP CHILDREN PARENTING ADVICE

 What to expect as a step mother?

-- Talk about the child’s mother and assure her/him that you are only looking at being an extra adult who cares about the child.
+- Talk about your step children’s mother and assure her/him that you are only looking at being an extra adult who cares about the child.
 You want to develop friendship and not become a parent.

-- Assuring the child that their father loves him/her and talks about the positive information shared by the father would help.
+- Assuring your step children that their father loves him/her and talks about the positive information shared by the father would help.
 This step will help the child feel the presence of all parents and not look at you as a replacement.

 - Get to know the child better and look for common interests.
 Spend some time regularly doing some sport/dance/hobby that you might like as well.